 The high levels of folate and folic acid in the beets and the probiotic qualities make this a perfect drink for pregnant women.

 Side effects of beets during pregnancy:

 Despite the numerous health benefits, there are a few side effects of beets during pregnancy that you should be aware of.

 One compound in beetroot that causes concern for its use in pregnancy is betaine which can cause symptoms such as vomiting, nausea, diarrhea, and other gastrointestinal problems during pregnancy.

-According to studies (here), betaine has shown negative effects in animal testing.
-However, there are no clear studies on pregnant women to support its safety.
+According to studies (here), betaine has shown negative effects on animal testing.
+However, there are no clear studies on pregnant women to support their safety.